Bem Sex-Role Inventory: Scoring and interpretation

 Participants are asked to rate themselves on each trait using a Likert scale.
 One indicates never or almost never true, while a seven would indicate always or almost always true.
 Originally androgyny was calculated by finding the t-ratio difference between masculine and feminine scores; however, in 1981 Bem advises users to utilize a split median technique for more accurate scoring.

 The Bem Sex-Role Inventory offers four different possible resulting categorizations: masculine, feminine, androgynous and undifferentiated.
 Previously, an androgynous score was thought to be the result of equal masculine and feminine traits, while a sex-typed masculine or feminine score is the result of more traits belonging in one or the other category.
 The fourth type of score, undifferentiated, was seen as the result of extremely low masculine and feminine traits.

 However, after the change in scoring technique, androgynous is the result of scoring above the median in both masculine and feminine categories.
 Sex-typed scores, masculine and feminine, are the result of scoring above the median in one gender and below the median in the other.
 An undifferentiated score is now a result of scoring below the median in both masculine and feminine categories.
 In other words, since scores are based on normative data, an androgynous classification occurs when a subject scores above 50% of the comparison group in both masculine and feminine categories, while a sex-typed classification is the result of scoring above half the comparison group in only one gender category.

+What defines a typical male or female, in terms of characteristics, has drastically changed and in many instances there has been visible reduction in both males and females with their respective characteristics.
+On the contrary, both genders are actually identifying with more traits that are labeled under the opposite gender.
+With this change, the use of the scale, and others like it, are leading people to render more and more characteristics as neutral for both genders.
+This then throws off how the score is being accounted for, and how one's results will be concluded.